paulstuartparker/terminalChess/README.md

 #### The Computer Playing Against Itself!

-To run the game, clone this repository, navigate to the chess folder, and run the command 'ruby game.rb'.
+To run the game clone this repository, navigate to the chess folder, and run the command 'ruby game.rb'.
 It may be necessary to run the command 'gem install colorize' as well.